Robust Sequential Online Prediction with Dynamic Ensemble of Multiple Models: A Review: Applications

-In \cite{liu2011instantaneous}, a BDEMM-type SMC method is used for tracking the instantaneous frequency (IF) of a non-stationary signal.
-For that problem, the difficulty lies in the requirement to estimate the IF accurately online, while the IF may vary over time irregularly.
-In the BDEMM-type SMC method proposed there, six plausible IF evolution models are considered together.
-Then the BDEMM theory is adopted to deal with the uncertainty on which is the best one to use at each time instance.
-In that context, those candidate models have different state-transition priors but share the same nonlinear likelihood function.
-The proposed algorithm adopts a forgetting based WTT operator, and achieves a remarkable performance consistently over differing cases.
+In \cite{liu2011instantaneous}, a BDEMM-type SMC method was employed for tracking the instantaneous frequency of a non-stationary signal.
+The challenge in this task lies in estimating the instantaneous frequency accurately online, while the instantaneous frequency may vary over time irregularly.
+In the proposed BDEMM-type SMC algorithm, six plausible instantaneous frequency evolution models are considered together, and the BDEMM theory is adopted to address the uncertainty on which model to use at each time instance.
+These candidate models have different state-transition priors but share the same nonlinear likelihood function.
+The proposed algorithm employs a forgetting-based WTT operator and achieved remarkable performance consistently over various cases.

-In \cite{dai2016robust}, an SMC-based BDEMM type method is presented for tracking a moving object in a low-resolution video stream.
-In that case, two candidate models are used, corresponding to the color feature and the texture feature of the object to be tracked.
-They share the same state-transition prior that captures the temporal correlation in the sequence of frame images.
-The difference of the candidate models lies in the likelihood function since they use different features and each feature defines one specific likelihood function.
-The BDEMM theory allows one feature to take a larger effect when the other feature changes abruptly due to e.g., occlusion, the appearance of confusing colors.
-The proposed algorithm is shown to have a remarkable performance in terms of robustness, expressivity, and comprehensibility.
+In \cite{dai2016robust}, an SMC-based BDEMM type method was introduced for tracking a moving object in a low-resolution video stream.
+Two candidate models were used, corresponding to the color feature and the texture feature of the object to be tracked.
+They shared the same state-transition prior that captures the temporal correlation in the sequence of frame images.
+The difference between the candidate models lies in the likelihood function as they utilize different features.
+Using the BDEMM theory, one feature takes the larger effect when the other feature changes abruptly due to occlusion or the appearance of confusing colors.
+The proposed algorithm demonstrated outstanding performance in terms of robustness, expressivity, and comprehensibility.